Flexible working: the law and best practice

 Flexible working is a way of working that suits an employee's needs, for example having flexible start and finish times, or working from home.
 Flexible working can be positive for both employees and employers as staff are happier, more engaged and often more productive as they are better able to manage their working demands around personal commitments.

-The coronavirus pandemic has led to businesses having to be more flexible with how their staff manage and deliver their work commitments.
-This has given employers a practical insight into the benefits and challenges of flexible working eg having staff working from home.
+The coronavirus pandemic required businesses to be more flexible with how their staff manage and deliver their work commitments.
+This gave employers a practical insight into the benefits and challenges of flexible working such as having staff working from home.

 This guide details the law surrounding flexible working requests, the eligibility criteria for flexible working requests and how to respond to a flexible working application.
-You can also access flexible working policy templates from Acas and the Equality Commission.
+You can also access a flexible working policy template from the Equality Commission.

 LRA Workplace Information Service03300 555 300